worldbank/OvertureLink-Data-Pipeline/README.md

 ### Features
 - Automatic AGOL discovery: The pipeline will either create a new feature layer or use truncate and append based on whether or not a feature layer already exists.
 - Online and cache query: Query from Overture directly, or download a dump for consecutive uses.
+- Large files can be run in batch mode to assist with uploading to AGOL.
 - Robust options: Custom configs, feature limits, debug logging, and more.

 ## Pipeline Overview